 What a year!
 Closing off our 13 months in a pandemic that none of us thought would go this long.
 We are tired, stressed and many feel like they’re falling apart.
-I work mostly with moms, but lots of dads and child-free folks, whether you’re working or not, have kids or not most of us are really feeling the pressure.
+I work mostly with moms, but I know lots of dads and child-free folks are really feeling the pressure.

-My message to you is this: I know you’re exhausted and it seems like it will never end.
-Take care of yourself (if it seems impossible to make time to – get in touch – I will help you figure it out).
+Therefore, my message to you is this: I know you’re exhausted and it seems like it will never end.
+Take care of yourself.
+If that seems impossible to make time for – get in touch – I’ll help you figure it out!
 Know that you are strong enough.
 Know that when this is over you will be stronger than ever before.
 Big hugs xoxo.
 I can’t wait to hug you all when this is over!!!!